 AWS Transit Gateway is integrated with Identity and Access Management (IAM), enabling you to manage access to AWS Transit Gateway securely.
 Using IAM, you can create and manage AWS users and groups, and use permissions to allow and deny their access to the AWS Transit Gateway.

 Once you’ve registered existing AWS Transit Gateways, the Network Manager automatically identifies the Site-to-Site VPN connections and the on-premises resources with which they are associated.
 The SD-WAN consoles from vendors that have integrated AWS Transit Gateway, such as Cisco, Aruba, Silver Peak, or Aviatrix, automatically provision new AWS Site-to-Site VPN connections in Transit Gateway Network Manager and automate the definition of your on-premises network in Transit Gateway Network Manager.
 You can also manually define your on-premises network in Transit Gateway Network Manager.

 Single management portal across cloud and on-premises networks

 Manage your private network that spans the cloud and your premises, from a single pane of glass on the AWS management console.

 Get notified of network changes, routing changes, and connection status updates.

 Monitor your global network through performance and traffic metrics, such as bytes in/out, packets in/out, and packets dropped.

-Compatible SD-WAN partners of AWS, such as Cisco, Aruba, Silver Peak, and Aviatrix, have pre-configured AWS Site-to-Site VPNs so that SD-WAN solutions can automate the connection of your remote sites with AWS.
-With AWS Transit Gateway network manager, you get a unified view of your network across AWS and on-premises networks.
+Compatible SD-WAN partners of AWS, such as Cisco, Aruba, Silver Peak, Aviatrix, and Versa have pre-configured AWS Site-to-Site VPNs so that SD-WAN solutions can automate the connection of your remote sites with AWS.
+With AWS Transit Gateway Network Manager, you get a unified view of your network across AWS and on-premises networks.